The 31 Greatest Pianists of all time

 Arthur Rubinstein (1887-1982, Poland)

 Arthur started to play the piano when he was only 3 years old.
 At the age of 17, he debuted in Paris, which later would be his place of residence.
-Eight years later he would move to London, where he succeeded.
+Eight years later he would move to London, where he became a famous piano player.

 After that, he did many performances around the United States, South America, and Europe.